Saur0pony/NFA_TandemRepeatsDetector/README.md

 This algorithm need python 3  (tested with python 3.8.5) for use with pypy like with the run.sh, the package pypy is mandatory, and must be in stable version of python (python 3.7.9)

-Packages required :
+Packages required for TR Detector:

 * multiprocessing
 * getopt
 * sys
 * threading

+Package required for MaxRep:

+* Sufarray-kkto
+* Numpy

-## Use the algorithm
+## Use the algorithms
+### Tandem Repeat Detector
 The program simply need to launch the python script and enter different arguments.

 * `--file` : Input sequence file (can contain multiple sequence).
 It need to be in Fasta format.